Dpdl-io/DpdlEngine/doc/DpdlClient.md

 ## DpdlClient

 The 'DpdlClient' is a console application that allows to execute certain functionalities of Dpdl via a command line.
+The same functionalities can be accessed also programmatically via the Dpdl API.

 The following commands are currently available: